OpenRefine/OpenRefine/docs/docs/index.md

 If you're stuck on any aspect and can't find an answer in the manual, try the [Troubleshooting page](manual/troubleshooting) for links to various places to find help.

 If you are new and want to learn how to use OpenRefine using an example dataset, you may wish to start with a user-contributed tutorial from our [recommendations list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources).

+Bot passwords allow applications or bots to log in with a simple username-password combination even if the wiki employs some extra authorization steps that the bot framework could not handle; they also allow limiting the permissions given to the bot (e.g. the bot might be allowed to edit articles but not to create new ones).
+Clients using bot passwords can only access the API, not the normal web interface.
+The functionality is roughly equivalent to what some other sites like Google call "app passwords".

+New bot passwords can be created and existing ones managed via Special:BotPasswords.
+Login happens via the login API module.
+When the user’s real password changes, bot passwords will not work until they’re reset; Special:BotPasswords will show a warning on each password that hasn’t been reset yet.

+This is a simpler alternative to OAuth, meant for bots which do not support that.
+If the wiki and the bot support OAuth, use that instead; it is more secure, especially on wikis without robust HTTPS support.